Welcome back to Madeira

 - Thermal Screening

 - COVID-19 test.
-Passengers landing at airports in the Autonomous Region of Madeira with a negative test for COVID-19 disease, carried out within 72 hours prior landing time, in laboratories certified by national and international authorities, upon landing, proceed to their destination, upon presentation of the corresponding report.
-This report can also be submitted, in advance, together with the inquiry referred to in point 1.
-Passengers landing at airports in the Autonomous Region of Madeira who have not tested for COVID-19 disease will do so at the respective airport, upon arrival, with an estimated maximum period of 1 hour to complete the inherent process.
-After carrying out the test as mentioned earlier, the passenger will proceed to their destination, being exempted from mandatory confinement, respecting the rules of social distance, use of personal protective equipment (PPE) and health safety.
+Passengers landing at airports in the Autonomous Region of Madeira with a negative test for COVID-19 disease carried out within 72 hours prior to landing time in laboratories certified by national and international authorities proceed to their destination upon presentation of the corresponding report.
+This report can also be submitted in advance, along with the inquiry in point 1.
+Passengers landing at airports in the Autonomous Region of Madeira who has not tested for COVID-19 disease will do so at the respective airport, upon arrival, with an estimated maximum period of 1 hour to complete the inherent process.
+After carrying out the test as mentioned earlier, the passenger will proceed to their destination, being exempted from mandatory confinement, respecting the rules of social distancing, use of personal protective equipment (PPE) and health safety.
 The test result will be reported to the passenger within the next 12 hours.

 - Positive test result for COVID-19 disease.
 The passenger will be directed to a designated hotel and cohabitants (direct contacts) will be subject to mandatory confinement.
-After 7 days, the passenger will be subjected to a new test for COVID-19 disease, for decision by the Regional Health Authority.
+After 7 days, the passenger will be subjected to a new test for COVID-19 disease for a decision by the Regional Health Authority.

 - Repatriation.
 The Government of the Autonomous Region of Madeira collaborates with all Diplomatic Authorities and Operators involved.
 Passengers’ travel insurance must cover all charges related to repatriation operations.

 Keep up to date

 We will do our best to keep this information up to date; however, please confirm with the regional authorities as well by clicking on this link.

 For more information about VIP RC Transports COVID-19 extraordinary measures, please email us at firstname.lastname@example.org.